chobbledotcom/vegan-prestwich/place/goods-in.md

 - "Sat 9am - midnight"
 - "Sun 9am - 8pm"
 ---

+[October 2024:](https://www.instagram.com/p/C_AZBYqN8OF/) "We popped in to @thegoodsinmcr to try their new vegan special.
+Really great, exciting flavours and as usual they had the biscoff tarts on the counter for dessert.
+Try it while you can!"

 [May 2024:](https://www.instagram.com/p/C6jmrSUtS2v) "Friday evening trip to @thegoodsinmcr for our tea.
 The green goddess hamburger with some crispy tats hit the spot!"